techmakerai/Google-Gemini-Powered-Real-Time-Translator/README.md

 pip install setuptools
 ```

-For more information about the Google text-to-speech engine, see here
+For more information about the Google text-to-speech engine (gTTS) and supported languages, see here
 https://pypi.org/project/gTTS/